shehjad-dev/PHP-OOP-TASK/readme.txt

 Step-7: Run the PROJECT.
         First open 'xampp-control.exe' from your xampp installation directory and start Apache and MySQL

+        If you did not change the name of the main code file while downloading then follow this step:
+        Now open up your browser and search for- "http://localhost/PHP-OOP-TASK-master/"

+        But if you changed the name of the main code file while downloading then follow this step:
-        Now open up your browser and search for - http://localhost/PHP-OOP-TASK-master/ The project should run correctly.
+        Now open up your browser and search for- "http://localhost/(Your new folder name)/"

+        The project should run correctly.